Friends of Hwange (FOH) is a locally registered NGO that is totally reliant on donor funds to exist.

 • To maintain fireguards and access roads in the park

-• To assist with conservation initiatives like anti-poaching, animal rescue, data collection and research
+• To assist with all conservation initiatives

 Wildlife: a Precious Resource